DanielSanRocha/xatu-observer/README.md

 ![xatu](assets/xatu.jpg?raw=true)

 Application for monitoring apis, docker images and services.
+Also check [xatu-observer-web](https://github.com/DanielSanRocha/xatu-observer-web) for a web frontend to this service.

 ## Installation